-The state-of-the-art development which includes a large three storey extension to the pre-existing maternity unit, offers mums and their babies the very best in terms of accommodation and access to the latest equipment and technology.
+The development includes a large three storey extension to the pre-existing maternity unit, offering mums and their babies the very best in terms of accommodation and access to the latest equipment and technology.

-The new unit is also the first piece in the jigsaw that will see a truly gold standard of healthcare on the Govan site with maternity, children’s and adult acute services all together on the one site when the new £800million South Glasgow Hospital Campus is completed in 2015.
+The unit is also the first piece in the jigsaw that will see a truly gold standard of healthcare on the Govan site with maternity, children’s and adult acute services all together when the new £800million South Glasgow Hospital Campus is completed in 2015.

 The redeveloped maternity boasts a number of world class facilities for women and babies from across the city and beyond.
 These include:

-- A brand-new foetal medicine unit which will provide specialist diagnostic facilities and treatment to unborn babies from across Scotland.
-The unit will be equipped with three treatment rooms, scanning facilities, counselling facilities and separate waiting areas.
+- A brand-new foetal medicine unit providing specialist diagnostic facilities and treatment to unborn babies from across Scotland.
+The unit is equipped with three treatment rooms, scanning facilities, counselling facilities and separate waiting areas.

 - Two state-of-the art operating theatres – one equipped with special laser technology used to provide treatment to babies while they are still in the womb (interventional foetal therapy).

 - A purpose-built labour suite with 12 labour rooms - all with en-suite toilet and bath/shower facilities and two with birthing pools, a four bedded antenatal area, high dependency beds and a five bedded recovery area, counselling rooms, a delivery room for women experiencing a stillbirth or miscarriage, kitchen and waiting facilities for visitors.